 I use and recommend the paid version of Wordfence.
-(There is a free version available, but the paid version has more features and real time protection.)
+(There is a free version available, but the paid version has more features and

 While no system is perfect and a determined hacker can still get in, Wordfence substantially reduces your risks.

 Other Security Risks